BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamics of the rotating BTZ black hole

-\underline{\textbf{Fixed $(J,\Phi)$ ensemble}}:\\
+\underline{\textbf{Fixed $(\Omega)$ ensemble}}:\\

-The modified mass for the Sharma-Mittal entropy case in the fixed $(J,\Phi)$ ensemble is given by:
+The modified mass for the Renyi entropy case in the fixed $(\Omega)$ ensemble is given by:

-where $\frac{\partial M_{SM}}{\partial Q}= \Phi$ is the electric potential of the black hole with respect to the electric charge Q. By making the necessary replacements and putting $l=1$, we get the final equation as follows: \\
+where $\frac{\partial M_{R}}{\partial J}= \Omega$ is the angular velocity of the black hole with respect to the angular momentum J. By making the necessary replacements and putting $l=1$, we get the final equation as follows:

-We have here used the term $M_{SM}$ instead of $M_{SM}'$ for convenience.
-Here $M_{SM}$ is the modified mass for the fixed $(J,\Phi)$ ensemble.
-The heat capacity for the Sharma-Mittal entropy case in the fixed $(J,\Phi)$ ensemble can be calculated as: \\ where,